Alex-de-code/web-inventory-application-project/readme.md

-# Web Inventory Application
+# NFT Web Inventory Application

-Welcome to the Web Inventory Application project!
+Welcome to the NFT Marketplace Web Inventory Application project!
 This application allows you to manage and display Non-Fungible Tokens (NFTs) in a marketplace.
 In this repository, you'll find a web application built using HTML, CSS, and JavaScript.
 It features interactive functionality, including the ability to add, remove, and modify NFT listings.

 `Link`: https://alex-de-code.github.io/web-inventory-application-project/